evelynvrsx/AVC-Project/README.md

 # Roles
 - 3 software people: Riana, Evelyn, Ran
+  - Architect: James
+  - Tester: Riana
+  - Coordinator: Evelyn
-- 1 hardware person: James
+- 1 hardware person: Ran

-#General design of the software.
+# General design of the software.
 How it is divided into pieces
 - Open the gate by exchange with the server over WiFi
     - The general design of the software will have a function that can open the gate and we can connect to the server by requesting a          connection,